ryanoisin/newsite.github.io/_code/SEset.md

 ---
 title: "R Package SEset"
 excerpt: "A tool to compute and explore statistically-equivalent path models based on GGMs.
-Github page here<https://github.com/ryanoisin/SEset>"
+Github page: <https://github.com/ryanoisin/SEset>"
-collection: code
+collection: Code
 ---

 Tools to compute and analyze the set of statistically-equivalent (Gaussian, linear) path models which generate the same precision or (partial) correlation matrix.